What Do Laughing Kookaburras Find So Funny?

-As a child, you probably learned in school that the kookaburra is a bird native to Australia and that it has a really funny name.
+As a child, you might have learned in school that the kookaburra is a bird native to Australia and that it has a really funny name.
 You might even have learned the kooky little kookaburra song:

 Kookaburra sits in the old gum tree.